usnistgov/MATS/_sources/Getting Started.rst.txt

 Set-Up
 ++++++

-The MATS code was orginally developed using the `Enthought Canopy python package distribution <https://www.enthought.com/product/canopy/>`_.
-However, further development will use `Anaconda <https://www.anaconda.com/>`_.
+The MATS package was developed and tested using the `Anaconda <https://www.anaconda.com/>`_ python environment.
 Example scripts have typically been written and run using  `jupyter notebooks <https://jupyter.org/>`_ (run in jupyter lab), as this allows for code to be run in segments and for iteration on certain code segments.
 Any python package distribution should work with the code as long as the dependent packages are installed.

 Main Packages